agentm/project-m36/docs/reaching_out_of_the_tarpit.markdown

 ## Introduction

-[Project:M36](https://github.com/agentm/project-m36) is a relational algebra database management system (RDBMS) whose purpose is to implement the foundation for functional relational programming as described in the excellent paper ["Out of the Tarpit"](http://shaffner.us/cs/papers/tarpit.pdf).
+[Project:M36](https://github.com/agentm/project-m36) is a relational algebra database management system (RDBMS) written in the Haskell programming language whose purpose is to implement the foundation for functional relational programming as described in the excellent paper ["Out of the Tarpit"](http://shaffner.us/cs/papers/tarpit.pdf).
 This document describes how Project:M36 meets the design goals laid out in the paper.
 It is recommended to read the paper before reading this document.

 ## Why is "Out of the Tarpit" Important?